How I can help

 Where do I turn for help?

-How to develop and ensure a sustainable fundraising program
+How to develop and ensure a successful and sustainable fundraising effort

 Organizational Assessment

-Your organization is ready to go to the next level, has experienced a leadership change or is emerging from a time of challenge.
-You need to identify the steps to get to where you want to be.
+If your organization is ready to go to the next level, has experienced a leadership change or is emerging from a time of challenge, you’ll want to identify and implement the needed steps to get to where you want to be.
 Together we will:

 • Look at each area of programming, its funding sources, financial sustainability and needs